 The population is aging, we are living longer and new methods of treatment are constantly emerging.
 Growth is sought in the productivity of nursing care and the skills it requires will be more demanding.
-This creates pressure to build resilient, functional and technology-efficient hospital buildings with a long technical lifespan.
-Good facilities, their indoor climate and other indoor environment allow staff to focus on nursing and promote patient recovery.
+This creates pressure to build resilient, functional, and technology-efficient hospital buildings with a long technical lifespan.
+Good facilities, their indoor climate, and other indoor environment allow staff to focus on nursing and promote patient recovery.
+Building materials matters.

 A simple recipe

-For a functional, good indoor environment, including sound environment, there is a simple recipe:
+For a functional, good indoor environment, including the sound environment, there is a simple recipe:

-- Professional design with active involvement of the users of the premises
+- Professional design with the active involvement of the users of the premises

 - Implementation of the building as planned